Kingxukai/linux/Documentation/userspace-api/media/mediactl/media-func-close.rst

 Description
 ===========

-Closes the media device.
-Resources associated with the file descriptor are freed.
+Closes the woke media device.
+Resources associated with the woke file descriptor are freed.
 The device configuration remain unchanged.

 Return Value